CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-MacTerm is a terminal emulator for macOS that supports true color and inline images.
+MacTerm is a terminal emulator for macOS that supports actual color and inline images.
 It also includes search and completion lists, notifications, and keep-alive.
 MacTerm can be customized to fit your needs and preferences.
 It is free software licensed under the terms of the GNU General Public License.
 You can extend MacTerm’s capabilities by installing Python 3.

 Hyper